hemeda3/universal-developer-installation-helper/README.md

 ######################################## INSTALL  GIT SourceTree ######################################################################
 ######################################## INSTALL  GitFlow relase management ######################################################################
 ######################################## INSTALL  Maven ######################################################################
+  mkdir /home/developer/.m2
+  then copy settings.xml from your windows location sudo nano /home/developer/.m2/settings.xml

+  cd /opt/ && sudo wget http://www-eu.apache.org/dist/maven/maven-3/3.3.9/binaries/apache-maven-3.3.9-bin.tar.gz
+sudo tar -xvzf apache-maven-3.3.9-bin.tar.gz && sudo mv apache-maven-3.3.9 maven

+Step 4: Setup environment variables
+Next, you will need to setup the environment variables such as M2_HOME, M2, MAVEN_OPTS, and PATH.
+You can do this by creating a mavenenv.sh file inside of the /etc/profile.d/ directory.

+sudo nano ~/.profile
+source ~/.profile

+Add the following lines:

+export M2_HOME=/opt/maven
+export PATH=${M2_HOME}/bin:${PATH}
+Save and close the file, update its permissions, then load the environment variables with the following command:

+Step 5: Verify installation in NEW TERMINAL
+Once everything has been successfully configured, check the version of the Apache Maven.

+mvn --version

 ######################################## INSTALL  postman API  ######################################################################
 ######################################## INSTALL  Gradle ######################################################################
 ######################################## INSTALL  Scala ######################################################################